 Repeatability: This course may be repeated for additional credit.

-This practicum exposes students to the skills and protocols required to conceptualize, produce and deliver television news.
-It is an intensive, hands-on production course simulating a newsroom operation in which students will learn to research and propose story ideas, conduct interviews, write, report and edit news stories and fill control room and studio positions including producer, director, audio, computer graphics, floor manager, studio camera operator and web producer.
+This practicum exposes students to the skills and protocols required to conceptualize, produce and deliver news for broadcast and across social media platforms.
+It is an intensive, hands-on production course simulating a newsroom operation in which students will learn to research and propose story ideas, conduct interviews, write, report and edit news stories and fill control room and studio positions including producer, director, audio, computer graphics, floor manager, studio camera operator, live remote producer and web producer.
 Students produce a weekly broadcast news show, Temple Update, created in cooperation with student volunteers.
-Note: Digital video editing is a skill students should know prior to taking this course.
-They should also be familiar with digital video cameras, tripods, and microphones for field production.
+Note: Video editing is a skill students should know prior to taking this course.
+They should also be familiar with video cameras, tripods, and microphones for field production.
+This course is an undergraduate capstone course which incorporates knowledge and skills acquired in MSP or Journalism foundation, writing and production classes.
+It is also a Writing Intensive course, which places a premium on broadcast and web writing skills and effective revision.
 Prior volunteer experience with Temple Update is strongly recommended.
 In addition, this course requires instructor permission to register.
-Students should contact the instructor directly via email, and then, if approved to register, forward that approval to msp@temple.edu at which point the MSP department will register you and send you a confirmation.
+Students should contact the instructor directly via email, and then, if approved to register, contact msp@temple.edu and the MSP department will register you and send you a confirmation.
+Prior to Fall 2025, the course was titled "TV News Production Practicum - Temple Update."

 Class Restrictions: Must be enrolled in one of the following Classes: Junior 60 to 89 Credits, Senior 90 to 119 Credits, Senior/Fifth Year 120+ Credits.